-The crape myrtle is a popular woody ornamental plant.
+The crape myrtle is a popular woody ornamental.
 Its deep green foliage and bright-colored blooms last throughout the summer and its interestingly textured trunk accents the landscape in winter.
-Despite its usual hardiness, in the spring and fall, some leaves may turn grayish white.
-This change may be a sign of powdery mildew.
+Despite its usual hardiness, some leaves may turn grayish-white in the spring and fall--often a sign of powdery mildew.
 This publication covers the symptoms, cause, and control of powdery mildew on crape myrtles.
 (2 Pages)

 This online course covers the types of butterflies in Texas and how to attract them.
 Homeowners or garden enthusiasts will learn to invite new fluttery friends to the neighborhood.